 Microsoft – End-of-Life for Windows 7 and Windows Server 2008

 These security patches address vulnerabilities that Microsoft has found or that hackers have discovered.
-Once these security patches are no longer available your computers and servers will be at a higher risk of being exploited by hackers and malware – which exposes you to the risk of extended downtime as well as a data breach.
+Once these security patches are no longer available your computers and servers will be at a higher risk of being exploited by hackers and malware.
+These vulnerabilities expose you to the risk of extended downtime as well as a data breach.
 If you are in a regulated industry (e.g. HIPAA or FISMA) you will be considered non-compliant.

-Microsoft recently announced an Extended Service Update (ESU) for Windows 7 – essentially a paid service that will continue to provide security patches.
-This is a new and unexpected development allowing their small-medium clients (under 500 desktops) to remain protected.
-The price for the first year is $50 per computer, and increases each year for a total of up to 3 years.
+Microsoft recently announced an Extended Service Update (ESU) for Windows 7.
+An ESU is a paid service that will continue to provide security patches.
+This new and unexpected development allows their small-medium clients (under 500 desktops) to remain protected.
+The price for the first year is $50 per computer and increases each year for a total of up to 3 years.
 We do have clients with specific legacy applications that can’t be upgraded to Windows 10, and this is a great option for them.

 Upgrading is the best option, but this offer from Microsoft can extend your buffer before making that move.
 If you are interested in the details, just let us know.